7 Principles for Developing a Workplace Culture That Works

 The environment of an organization must represent the beliefs of that organization.

-- If the company is behind clean energy, then they may have solar panels on their roof, gardens, and recycling bins.
+- If the company is behind clean energy, it may have solar panels, gardens, and recycling bins on its roof.

-- If a company is supportive of families, they may have an on-site daycare and special family leave initiatives.
+- If a company supports families, it may have an on-site daycare and special family leave initiatives.